ansible/community/meetings/README.md

 ### IRC Logs

 All *meeting* logs from #ansible-meeting can be seen [here](https://meetbot.fedoraproject.org/sresults/?group_id=ansible-meeting&type=channel).
 No other logs are recorded.

+There is [a script](./read_minutes.py) that can turn IRC minutes into a summarized form for posting to meeting agenda topics.

 ### Other Meetings